What Estate Planning Really Means

 In recent years, Texas has seen somewhat of a battle between traditional estate planning methods and those methods that would favor the use of a Revocable Trust as the mechanism for controlling the distribution of someone's estate at the time of death.

-Please review more in-depth information behind each of these two methods, Traditional Estate Planning and Revocable Trust Planning, which highlights the similarities and differences between the two methods.
+Please review more in-depth information behind each of these two methods, Traditional Estate Planning and Revocable Trust Planning, which highlights the similarities and differences between them.

 - Coordinating the Estate Plan

-In addition to the topics covered in this Estate Planning Information Center, it is important to note that proper estate planning also includes:
+In addition to the topics covered in this Texas Estate Planning Guide, it is important to note that proper estate planning also includes:

 - Powers of Attorney for Finances and Healthcare